ethnosdev/memorize_scripture/docs/docs/settings/settings.md

 # Other Settings

-You can access other setting from the menu in the top left of the home screen:
+You can access other settings from the menu in the top left of the home screen:

 <div class="bordered-image">